Gamification means adding elements like leaderboards, checklists, levels, and rewards via a point-based system to teach, motivate, engage and train.

 Gamification features provide regular checkpoints that offer immediate feedback for learners and administrators alike.
 This ensures top-down communication and thorough training.

 A good example of this could be a quiz.
 Passing or failing the quiz provides immediate feedback about what the learner has successfully grasped and what they haven’t.

 Immediate feedback is beneficial for the corporation that is administering the content, too, because it can provide a blueprint of what is working and what isn’t.

-In a business setting, it allows new employees to test out what they’ve learned in real-time in a situation that doesn’t compromise safety or risk the reputation of the business.
-Think of first responder training or the ability for a new sales rep to experience a simulated sales call.
+In a business setting, it allows new employees to test out what they’ve learned in real time in a situation that doesn’t compromise safety or risk the reputation of the business.
+Think of first responder training or the ability of a new sales rep to experience a simulated sales call.

 Increased engagement comes from reinforcement built into features like progress bars or levels.
 This is where the psychological concepts of intrinsic motivation come into play.

 Providing goals like this keeps learners more engaged than they might be in traditional courses that only include the material via lecture videos.

 Plus, a lot of people are wired for competition, even at lower levels.
 Even if they aren’t, gamification taps into the naturally occurring desire to connect with others in a given community.

 Learners just want to have fun, or whatever Cyndi said.